 - If an eligible employee does NOT have childcare, the Resource Center will provide resources to locate a provider who meets the employee’s needs.

-- MARESA will enroll as many eligible employees as possible to be able to access up to $300,000 in State of Michigan funds over the course of the pilot program.
+- MARESA will enroll as many eligible employees as possible to be able to access up to an annual allocation of $300,000 in State of Michigan funds.
 MARESA may cap program enrollment if adding additional employees could exceed the amount of this grant.

 Additional questions?
 Reach out to Zoe Rudisill (email@example.com or 906.226.5103) or Lyndsay Carey (firstname.lastname@example.org or 906.226.5136).